Pizzuti92/MG-MAMPOSSt/README.md

    *  **N(R) (string):** Number density profile model.
 It selects the model for the tracer's projected number density profile.
 In the current version three possible choices are allowed: projected NFW (**pNFW**), projected Hernquist (**pHer**) and beta-model (**beta**).
 Default is pNFW

    * **al (real):** Exponent for beta-model.
 The beta-model choice requires an additional input exponent which should be negative.
 The input parameter is ignored otherwise.
 Default is 0.0.

+  * **weights (boolean integer 0/1):**  in the dataset, the user may provide a fourth column where the weights assigned to each measurement are given.
+If **weights=1** the code reads the additional column in the dataset.
+Default is 0.

    * **M(r) (string):** Mass profile/gravitational potential model.
 It selects the allowed parametrisations of the mass profile to be used in the Jeans' equation.
 The allowed models in GR and their corresponding **string labels** are Navarro-Frenk-White **NFW**, Hernquist **Her**, PIEMD **PIEMD**, Burkert **Bur**, Soft Isothermal model **SoftIS**, Einasto with m=5 **Eis5** and generalized NFW **gNFW**.
 The modified gravity frameworks are currently implemented for an effective dynamical modified NFW mass profile in linear Horndeski gravity **mNFW_LH**, modified NFW in beyond Horndeski - DHOST gravity (which exhibits Vainsthein screening) **mNFW_BH** and modified NFW in general chameleon gravity **mNFW_GC**.
 Default is NFW.

    * **Beta(r) (string):** Anisotropy profile model.
 It selects the